dorinzaharia/weather-app/README.md

 # Weather app project
-A simple React weather application built using the OpenWeatherMap API and the GeoDB API The application is created following [this](https://www.youtube.com/watch?v=Reny0cTTv24) freeCodeCamp video.
+A simple React weather application built using the OpenWeatherMap API and the GeoDB API for learning purposes.
+The application is created following [this](https://www.youtube.com/watch?v=Reny0cTTv24) freeCodeCamp video.
 The styling(css files) is completely copied.

 # Getting Started with Create React App